ShriyansSharma27/Spam_mail_detection/README.md

   - Several commented print statements are provided to observe the performance of the two models
   - Content of mail.txt model can be modified to test the two models
   - The user is required to only use the test_mail.py and mail.txt file to test both models
+  - K value of the chi2 selector may be changed:
+    - Increasing would increase training time but improve performance
+    - Decreasing would decrease performance but also decrease training time

 # Author